-With the development of high-speed Internet computing banks are starting to leverage modern security measures in order to prevent highly sensitive data of their customers from being breached.
-Learn how to build secure and reliable mobile banking app to provide an outstanding experience to your customers, while keeping out the cyberattackers and not compromising the speed and innovation.
+With the development of the Internet and high-speed computing, banks are starting to leverage modern security measures in order to prevent highly sensitive data of their customers from being breached.
+Learn how to build secure and reliable mobile banking app and provide an outstanding experience to your customers, while keeping out the cyberattackers and not compromising the speed and innovation.

 Everything has gone mobile.
 Gadgets are now the preferred devices.
-Extreme proliferation of smartphones, tablets, and wearables brought the idea of constant connectivity into the minds of consumers.
-People see their smartphones as omni-functional gadgets for everyday life, performing money transactions, buying goods and services, storing personal data like ID cards and passports.
+The extreme proliferation of smartphones, tablets, and wearables brought the innovative idea of constant connectivity into the minds of consumers.
+People see their smartphones as Omni-functional gadgets for everyday life, performing money transactions, buying goods and services, storing personal data like ID cards and passports.

-As a result, methods of accessing information changed dramatically, including the most critical and the most vulnerable information – financial.
-A huge shift has happened in financial services as the recent technology revolution made it possible to perform transactions almost instantly.
+As a direct result, methods of accessing information changed dramatically, including the most critical and the most vulnerable information – financial.
+A massive shift has happened in financial services as the recent technology revolution made it possible to perform transactions almost instantly.